theopensystemslab/planx-new/doc/architecture/decisions/0002-create-reverse-proxy-for-hasura.md

 - Caddy is one of the recommendations by Hasura, and after much trial and error I'm confident it's a good match for the requirements
 - Naming conventions -
   - `HasuraProxy` is the public facing service, all requests will be routed through this
-  - `HasuraGraphQLEngine` is the Hasura we know and love, and is not publicly exposed
+  - `Hasura` is the Hasura we know and love, and is not publicly exposed
 - In local dev & Pizza (test) environments, we spin up a brand new independent `HasuraProxy`
 - In staging/prod, we compose the `Hasura` Fargate service of two tightly coupled containers which can communicate with each other